-The mission of the Visual Resources Center is to support the Newcomb Art Department and Tulane University community by providing and developing high-quality visual resources for teaching and research in studio art and art history.
-The Visual Resources Center helps professors and their students find, create, and display images of artwork.
-The Visusal Resources Center also provides technical and audio/visual support for the Newcomb Art Department.
+Mission The mission of the Visual Resources Center is to support the Newcomb Art Department and Tulane University community by providing and developing high-quality visual resources for teaching and research in studio art and art history.
+The VRC helps professors and their students find, create, and display images of artwork.
+The VRC also provides technical and audio/visual support for the Newcomb Art Department.

-The VRC houses a VHS/DVD collection and a book collection to support teaching and research in art.
+Onsite Resources The VRC houses a VHS/DVD collection and a book collection to support teaching and research in art.
 A/V equipment including projectors and laptops are available for use.
 These items may be checked out by faculty, students, or staff of the art department.
 The check out sheets are completed when the equipment leaves the center and when it returns.
 Student use must be sponsored by a faculty member.

 Tulane University, Newcomb Art Dept., 202 Woldenberg Art Center, New Orleans, LA 70118 504-865-5327 email@example.com